15 Ways to Celebrate Mother’s Day: Activity and Gift Ideas for Mom

 It can be tough for a non-tech-savvy person to make or receive video calls.

-To make it easier for your older adult to be able to virtually see you more often, consider gifting them with a video calling device and taking care of the setup ahead of time.
+To make it easier for your older adult to see you virtually more often, consider gifting them a video calling device and handling the setup ahead of time.

 Whether or not they have dementia, we share many helpful tips in our article Best Way to Make Video Calls to Seniors with Alzheimer’s or Dementia in Nursing Homes.

-These devices do need to be set up to connect to a WiFi network, so if possible, ask someone in their household to help get it set up.
+These devices need to be set up to connect to a Wi-Fi network, so if possible, ask someone in their household to help with the setup.

 Devices that make video calling easier for seniors include:

 • Amazon Echo Show – It’s like an Alexa personal assistant with a video screen.
-You can also enable a “drop in” feature between two devices that allows you to make video calls without your older adult needing to accept the call.
-You’ll just appear on the screen and be able to speak with them.
+You can also enable a “drop-in” feature between two devices that allows you to make video calls without your older adult needing to accept the call.
+You’ll appear on the screen and be able to speak with them.

 • GrandPad – A simple, secure tablet that’s designed to make it easy to video chat with family and friends.